Nursing

 NUR 856.
 DNP Practicum IV.
 2 credits.
 SU

 NUR 856 is the fourth supervised practicum course designed for students in the Doctor of Nursing Practice program in which students continue to develop competence in their role specialty.
 As students practice within their role specialty, they apply principles of epidemiology and concepts and theories related to health care policy and law within the health care setting and the profession.
 This practicum requires 150 direct clinical hours.
 Students will register for one of the following specialty sections: Section B: Adult-Gerontological Acute Care track; Section C: Family track; Section D: Neonatal track; Section E: Psychiatric Mental Health track.
-P: NUR 684, NUR 704, NUR 731 and NUR 855 (Family track); or NUR 747 (Adult Gerontology Acute Care track); or NUR 702 (Neonatal track); or NUR 742 (Psychiatric Mental Health track).
+P: NUR 684, NUR 704, NUR 731 and NUR 855 (Family track); or NUR 747 (Adult Gerontology Acute Care track); or NUR 702 and NUR 855 (Neonatal track); or NUR 742 (Psychiatric Mental Health track).
 CO: NUR 899.

 NUR 857.
 DNP Practicum V. 3 credits.
 FA